User experience (UX) design

-With so many acronyms (UX, UXD, UED and XD the most used examples) the process to achieve a successful user interface can confuse on its naming alone, yet its purpose is essential in providing clarity and a feel-good factor to a user.
+With so many acronyms (UX, UXD, UED and XD being the most used examples) the process of achieving a successful user interface can confuse due to its name alone, yet its purpose is essential in providing clarity and a feel-good factor to a user.

-Agencies will often break down tasks covered by UX into various subsets but, in the interests of simplicity, KISS treat the experience of a user, what information they’re presented with and how intuitive their interaction is with a product under the banner of UX design.
+Agencies will often break down tasks covered by UX into various subsets but, in the interests of simplicity, KISS treats the experience of a user, what information they’re presented with and how intuitive their interaction is, under the banner of UX design.
 The tasks can differ depending on the objectives and requirements of any given project, and typically start with competitor and user analysis in a digital workshop.